3 ways to save on energy bills

 If the furnace ductwork appears to have been insulated and you think it might contain asbestos, make sure you have a professional test it before you begin.

-If asbestos is present, have it wrapped with duct-pipe insulation to protect you and your family.
+If asbestos is present, wrap it with duct-pipe insulation to protect you and your family.

 A sure way to save on winter heating bills is to open the drapes during the day, let the sun shine in, and draw them at night to keep the heat from radiating out.

-Set the thermostat at 68 degrees F (20 degrees C) or lower during the day, and set it at 55 degrees F (13 degrees C) at night or when you're away.
-For every degree you lower your thermostat, you'll save 3 to 5 percent on your monthly heating bill.
+Set the thermostat at 68 degrees F (20 degrees C) or lower during the day and 55 degrees F (13 degrees C) at night or when you're away.
+You'll save 3 to 5 percent on your monthly heating bill for every degree you lower your thermostat.

 To keep your home cool in summer, draw the drapes and close the windows to keep hot air and the sun's burning rays out.
 Set the thermostat at 78 degrees F (26 degrees C) or higher when you're at home.